 Cathar castles do you want some here!

-The Cathar castles must be visited!
-Ariège is a land wounded by the crusade waged against the heretics "bonhommes" who, in the XNUMXth century, were prosecuted for having believed in their own dogma, the catharisme.
+The Cathar castles are a must-see!
+Ariège is a land wounded by the crusade led against the heretics or "good men" who, in the 13th century, were persecuted for believing in their own dogma, the catharisme.
 It took a century to overcome the Cathar resistance in Languedoc!

 Montségur, citadel of vertigo